home | research | blog | code

 Photo of Jim

 My name is James (Jim) Hokanson.
-I started January 2021 as an assistant professor in a joint department of biomedical engineering between the Medical College of Wisconsin and Marquette University.
+I am an assistant professor in the Joint Department of Biomedical Engineering at the Medical College of Wisconsin and Marquette University.
 My background is in neural engineering (see below).
-I’m currently interested in developing new therapies to treat urological dysfunction, particularly incontinence.
-Additionally, I’m interested in developing new diagnostic tests to improve the therapy selection process as well as to inform new therapy development, using machine learning/data driven approaches to create new insights.
-My skillset includes electrical stimulation, physiological testing, software development and machine learning.
+I’m interested in developing new therapies to treat urological dysfunction, particularly urgency urinary incontinence.
+I’m also interested in developing new diagnostic tests to improve the therapy selection process, as well as to inform new therapy development.
+My skillset includes electrical stimulation, physiological testing, signal processing, software development and machine learning.
 My work includes a mixture of both clinical and pre-clinical studies.
+Having been in this field for over 10 years I’ve become increasingly passionate about women’s pelvic health.
+There is so much need in this field, and not enough research effort, advocacy, or funding.

 Background

-My previous job was as an research scientist in biomedical engineering at Duke University working with Drs.
+My previous job was as a postdoc/research scientist in biomedical engineering at Duke University working with Drs.
 Warren Grill (PhD) and Cindy Amundsen (MD) on treatments for urological dysfunction.
 You can find out more about that research on my research page.

 As an undergraduate at Washington University in St. Louis I worked in Dr. Dan Moran’s lab where I conducted electrocorticography (ECoG) research.
 The ultimate goal of that work is to allow individuals with paralysis or neuromuscular disorders to control devices by extracting motor intent signals directly from the brain (using ECoG recordings).